 Fighting a DWI in New Jersey

 A DUI/DWI conviction in New Jersey can negatively impact your life in many ways.
-New Jersey DUI laws are strict.
-Convicted drivers could face harsh punishments such as license suspension, fines, and even jail time.
+Even after recent reform, New Jersey DUI laws are strict.
+Convicted drivers could face harsh punishments such as license suspension, mandatory interlock device installation, fines, and even jail time.
 This often depends on whether it was your first, second, or third offense and your BAC level.

 When it comes to fighting a DWI charge, it’s important to act quickly to protect your way of life.
 Don’t hesitate to contact an experienced DUI lawyer who can help you during this challenging time.